Wash, drain and pour into a pot. Add 1.5l of water to the red bean

 Ingredients for green bean soup

 The basic ingredients that you’ll need are green beans, water and rock sugar.
-Sago pearls and pandan leaves are optional but I find that they really enhance the enjoyment of the soup.
+Sago pearlsand pandan leaves are optional but I find that they really enhance the enjoyment of the soup.

-If you want, you can also add the following ingredients into the green bean soup:
+If you want, you can also add the following ingredients into the green bean soup: Gingko nuts (for convenience, use vacuum packed ones) Lotus seeds Candied winter melon

-Sago pearls are flavorless on its own but once you add it into desserts like this, it gives the soup a smoother and more interesting texture.
-It also enhances the appearance of the soup, don’t you think?
+Sago pearls are flavorless on its own but once you add it into

 Green bean soup with a thick or thin consistency.
 Which one do you like?